ConocoPhillips Accident Attorneys

 What should I do if I was injured while working for ConocoPhillips?

-If you were injured working at an oilfield, you need to seek medical attention as soon as you can.
-You also need to inform your supervisor, as failing to report a work injury to your employer may jeopardize your right to worker’s compensation benefits.
+If you were injured working, you need to seek medical attention as soon as you can.
+You also need to inform your supervisor, as failing to report a work injury to your employer may jeopardize your right to benefits.
 Once you’ve seen a doctor, you should consider involving an attorney.
-This is a complicated process and you may find that your employer is trying to pressure you into seeing a certain doctor or even returning to work before you feel ready.
+This is a complicated process, and you may find that your employer is trying to pressure you into seeing a certain doctor or even returning to work before you feel ready.
 You might have trouble getting all of your medical expenses and wages covered.
-A skilled oil rig accident attorney can step in and protect your rights, helping you recover fair and complete compensation for your injuries.
+We can protect your rights, helping you recover fair and complete compensation for your injuries.

 What causes oil rig accidents?

-Oil rig accidents occur when employees are not properly trained, when oil and gas companies cut corners to try to boost profits and productivity, and when safety standards are ignored.
-Defective equipment can also cause catastrophic accidents that leave numerous workers injured or killed.
+Oil rig accidents occur when employees are not properly trained, companies cut corners to boost profits, defective equipment is used, and safety standards are ignored.
 At Arnold & Itkin, we believe in exposing the wrongdoing that leads to oil rig accidents.
 These incidents are “accidental,” but they have specific causes that can be identified and traced back to poor management, overlooked safety standards, and sheer carelessness.
-Our attorneys fight day in and day out for injured workers’ futures and to protect others from suffering similar misfortunes.
+Our attorneys fight for injured workers’ futures and to protect others from suffering similar misfortunes.

 Contact Our ConocoPhillips Accident Attorneys: (888) 493-1629